 There are two possible reasons and they come from searches that are not necessarily made with the intention of buying.
 Firstly, machine-generated searches that collect pricing data for analysis are bumping up the ratio.
+This automated approach shows us the application of big data in the travel industry.
 Secondly, searches from intermediaries, such as bed banks, wholesalers and aggregators are also increasing the ratio.

 What does your look-to-book ratio tell you about your business?

 Essentially your look-to-book ratio is a useful metric that indicates how effective your website is as a sales tool.